-- We created the mid allowance price using a hybrid pricing scheme.
+- 1. A price ceiling unit is an allowance issued by Ecology at a fixed price to limit price increases. - 2.
+The annual auction Floor is the minimum price at which bids are accepted during an auction. - 3.
+We created the mid allowance price using a hybrid pricing scheme.
 We based the pre-2030 period on the forecast from Ecology.
-The post-2030 period leverages are linked to the California Energy Commission 2021 forecast, modeling the future connection between the two carbon markets.12 - A price ceiling unit is an allowance issued by Ecology at a fixed price to limit price increases. - The annual auction Floor is the minimum price at which bids are accepted during an auction.
+The post-2030 period prices represent the California Energy Commission 2021 forecast, modeling the future connection between the two carbon markets.14